Your step-by-step guide on how to send post from Japan

 However, even if you go about it on your own, you should be able to manage with our guide.

-Log in to the Japan Post International Mail My Page Service
+1. Log in to Japan Post’s International Mail My Page Service

-Hand your package over to the post office, pay for the shipping and let the staff do the rest.
+Bring your package to the post office, pay the postage, and let the staff handle the rest.
+EMS shipments will automatically include tracking.

 Gift ideas to send from Japan

-Japanese alcohol, such as sake, whiskey or plum wine, could also be an idea, although it could get costly and there’s the chance it might get broken on the journey.
-Make sure you also double check if the country you’re sending to allows alcohol or food deliveries via international mail.
-Note that you can only send items with alcohol content of up to 24% by volume via international mail from Japan.
+Japanese alcohol, such as sake, whiskey, or plum wine, could also be an idea, although it could get costly and there’s the chance it might get broken on the journey.
+Be aware, though, that alcohol shipments can be restricted depending on the destination country.
+Japan Post generally allows items up to 24% ABV, but always check the rules of the country you’re sending to before shipping.

-If you’re travelling around Japan, you could also send souvenirs and non-perishable food items from the places you’re visiting.
+If you’re traveling around Japan, you could also send souvenirs and non-perishable food items from the places you’re visiting.
 Perhaps a good luck amulet from a famous shrine?

 Share this article